 The main muc component available at “conference.<yourdomain>.ltd” was missing the ‘restrict_room_creation’ directive, which allowed unauthenticated participants to force the conference to start and gain moderator privileges.

-When Jitsi is configured to require the host to login, the following UI message is presented to the participants before the meeting can start:
+When Jitsi is configured to require the host to log in, the following UI message is presented to the participants before the meeting can start:

 It is important to change the following elements to make a valid response:

-The <iq type> must be changed from ‘error’ to ‘result’.
+- The <iq type> must be changed from ‘error’ to ‘result’.

 Also, this issue can only be triggered if the response from the server is tampered with in a timely manner.
 For this reason, it is strongly advised to let Burp Suite change the response via Match and Replace functionality:

-Table 2: Client sends a <presence> structure and Server assigns moderator privileges to the attacker.
+Table 2: Client sends a <presence> structure, and Server assigns moderator privileges to the attacker.

-At this stage the attacker is the first one in the room, however the room is still closed for all other participants as we need to wait for a moderator to login to see people joining the same space.
+At this stage, the attacker is the first one in the room; however, the room is still closed for all other participants.
+They need to wait for a moderator to log in to be able to see people joining the same space.

 The attacker, having moderator role, can enable the lobby, set a room password, mute, stop video, chat, and generally perform all moderator actions.

-Updating to the newly released version of jitsi-meet-prosody will resolve this issue, which at the time of writing is 2.0.5963-1.
+Updating to the newly released version of Jitsi-meet-prosody will resolve this issue, which at the time of writing is 2.0.5963-1.

 20/05/2021: Bug Identified

-21/05/2021: Technical documentation delivered to Jitsi developers privately and CVE request submitted
+21/05/2021: Technical documentation delivered to Jitsi developers privately, and CVE request submitted

 21/05/2021: A fix is issued in the commit https://github.com/jitsi/jitsi-meet/pull/9252/commits/5568dacf893116c8056f4aa1fea7baaf414d1947

 SureCloud provides cloud-based, Governance Risk and Compliance products, and Cybersecurity & Risk Advisory services, which reinvent the way you manage risk.
 SureCloud connects the dots with Integrated Risk Management solutions, enabling you to make better decisions and achieve your desired business outcomes.
-SureCloud utilizes a highly configurable technology platform, which is simple, intuitive, and flexible.
+SureCloud utilises a highly configurable technology platform, which is simple, intuitive, and flexible.
 Unlike other GRC Platform providers, SureCloud is adaptable enough to fit your current business processes without forcing you to make concessions during implementation, meaning you get immediate and sustained value from the outset.